 Many industries use shift worker schedules or shift plans to manage workforce operations including restaurants and bars, hospitality, public service, manufacturing, supply chain, retail, medical, and more.

-7 Most Common Types of Shift Work Schedules
+7 Most Common Types of Shift Work Schedule

-When creating any work schedule, there are many shift types to choose from.
+When creating any work schedule, there are many different types of shift schedule to choose from.
 Different industries will prefer different schedule types.
 Here are seven of the most commonly used across the board:

 Fixed Shift Schedules